 An easy summer sauce, this lemon pesto is made with three whole lemons, plus garlic, pine nuts, and Parmigiano-Reggiano.
 You can make it ahead and serve it as a dip for crudité, toss it with pasta, or drizzle over roasted vegetables.

 Prep the lemons.
-Wash the lemons thoroughly.
-Halve and juice one lemon, then trim off the bumpy ends of the remaining two.
-Cut the lemons in half the long way, then slice each half into quarters.
-Remove the seeds and use a sharp knife to trim the thick, white fibrous core from each segment.
+You will need 2 whole lemons and the juice from a third lemon for this recipe.
+Wash the 3 lemons thoroughly.
+Juice one lemon, save the juice, and discard the lemon rind.
+Trim off the bumpy ends of the remaining two lemons, then cut each in half the long way, and slice each half into quarters.
+Remove the seeds and trim out the thick white membrane core from each segment, and discard.

 Add the olive oil.
 With the blender running on low speed, slowly stream in the olive oil until the mixture is smooth and creamy.
 Increase the speed and blend for an additional 30 seconds.